 - Also, he and "Hacksaw" Jim Duggan seemed to go around the world a time or two.

-- Badass in a Nice Suit: Originally as Jim Cornette's bodyguard Big Bubba Rogers.
+- Badass in a Nice Suit: Originally wore a suit while working as Jim Cornette's bodyguard Big Bubba Rogers.

 - Bash Brothers: Akeem, the Steiner Brothers (Rick and Scott), Prince Albert, Bull Buchanan.